Search

 Capstone Course

-33 semester hours completed are required before registering for this course.
 This capstone course synthesizes the knowledge gained in the functional areas of the firm to enable the student to formulate business decisions and policies.
 The course uses techniques of research developed throughout the program to analyze comprehensive business problems.
-A major component of the course is a special project requiring a practical exercise in strategic planning.
+A major component of this course is a project involving a practical exercise in strategic planning.
+A total of 33 semester hours must be completed registering for this course.
 Three (3) Credit Hours.

 Stay Connected